AleenaEl/Contact-App/README.md

    yarn install
    ```

-3. **Install required packages**
-   The application uses the following main dependencies:
+3. **Verify Installed Packages**: The application relies on the following key dependencies.
+They are installed automatically with the above command, but you can ensure they are present:

    ```bash
    npm install react react-dom vite @vitejs/plugin-react npm install tailwindcss @tailwindcss/typography